FreieRadios/awesome-free-radio/README.md

 These projects are used and/or developed by free radio stations.

-* [autoradio](https://gitlab.servus.at/autoradio) - AuRa - automated radio playout and management for community radio stations
+* [AURA](https://gitlab.servus.at/aura/meta) - AURA is an automated radio playout and management suite for community radio stations.
 * [Comba](https://github.com/FreieRadios/comba) - Comba is a modular server-side system for automation of broadcast and rebroadcasts for community radio.
 * [RadioCo](https://github.com/RadioCorax/radioco) - RadioCo is a radio management application that makes easy scheduling, live recording, publishing...
 * [radio calendar management system](https://github.com/rapilodev/racalmas) - racalmas is a scheduling management system